influxdata/telegraf/plugins/inputs/modbus/README.md

 ### Usage of `data_type`

-The field `data_type` defines the representation of the data value on input from the modbus registeres.
+The field `data_type` defines the representation of the data value on input from the modbus registers.
 The input values are then converted from the given `data_type` to a type that is apropriate when sending the value to the output plugin.
 These output types are usually one of string, integer or floating-point-number.
 The size of the output type is assumed to be large enough